IRTrail/Voron-Stuff/Variable Bed Fans/README.md

 That being said, it doesn't ever really stay at the target power use.
 The PID on the bed drifts quite wildly at times.
 So, I would recommend the coeff variable be low (0.2-0.5) and your fast bed fan speed be tuned pretty well.
 If you use coeff=1.0 and the power delta is large enough, it can get into a cycle where it fights its self and then you get a Klipper shutdown because the bed isn't heating correctly.

 I would love any feedback.
+This is still very much a work in progress.